Q: What is AWS Glue?

 Q: When should I use AWS Glue vs AWS Database Migration Service?

 AWS Database Migration Service (DMS) helps you migrate databases to AWS easily and securely.
 For use cases which require a database migration from on-premises to AWS or database replication between on-premises sources and sources on AWS, we recommend you use AWS DMS.
-Once your data is in AWS, you can use AWS Glue to move and transform data from your data source into another database or data warehouse, such as Amazon Redshift.
+Once your data is in AWS, you can use AWS Glue to move, combine, replicate, and transform data from your data source into another database or data warehouse, such as Amazon Redshift.

 Q: When should I use AWS Glue vs AWS Batch?

 AWS Batch enables you to easily and efficiently run any batch computing job on AWS regardless of the nature of the job.
 AWS Batch creates and manages the compute resources in your AWS account, giving you full control and visibility into the resources being used.
 AWS Glue is a fully-managed ETL service that provides a serverless Apache Spark environment to run your ETL jobs.
 For your ETL use cases, we recommend you explore using AWS Glue.
-For other batch oriented use cases, including some ETL use cases, AWS Batch might be a better fit.
+For other batch-oriented use cases, including some ETL use cases, AWS Batch might be a better fit.

 Pricing and billing